coderefinery/manuals/contributing.md

 # Contributing to CodeRefinery

 CodeRefinery is an open-source project.
-All our work is open, and we accept any type of contributions: there is a lot more instructing to running workshops.
+All our work is open, and we accept any type of contributions: there is a lot more than instructing to run a successful workshop.

-If you aren't sure you are ready for more, you can always lurk (passively watch our community) and join when you feel the time is right.
+If you aren't sure you are ready for more, you can always {doc}`lurk in the chat <chat>`
+(passively watch our community) and become more active when you feel the time is right.

 These manuals (and in general, other guides we have) describe the past, not (only) the future.
-They are made so that new people can know what we have done in the past, so they can work on the future.
+They are made so that new people can know what we typically have done, so they can work on the future (even if it's different).

 A good way to get started is to take the lead of some workshop (doing it like it was before), then do it again with your own improvements.